 In the past, provocative tests with Ca gluconate, catecholamines, pentagastrin, or alcohol have been used to induce flushing.
 Although these tests may be helpful when the diagnosis is in doubt, they are rarely used and must be done with care.

-Localization of the tumor involves the same techniques used to localize a nonfunctioning carcinoid (see Carcinoid Tumors: Overview of Carcinoid Tumors) but may require extensive evaluation, sometimes including laparotomy.
+Localization of the tumor involves the same techniques used to localize a nonfunctioning carcinoid (eg, angiography, CT, or MRI) but may require extensive evaluation, sometimes including laparotomy.
 A scan with radionuclide-labeled somatostatin receptor ligand indium-111 pentetreotide or with iodine-123 metaiodobenzylguanidine may show metastases.

 Other conditions that manifest with flushing and that could, therefore, be confused with carcinoid syndrome should be excluded.
 In patients in whom 5-HIAA excretion is not increased, disorders that involve systemic activation of mastocytes (eg, systemic mastocytosis with increased urinary levels of histamine metabolites and increased serum tryptase level) and idiopathic anaphylaxis may be responsible.
 Additional causes of flushing include menopause, ethanol ingestion, drugs such as niacin, and certain tumors (eg, vipomas, renal cell carcinoma, medullary thyroid carcinoma).

 Resection of primary lung carcinoids is often curative.
-For patients with hepatic metastases, surgery is only diagnostic or palliative, and radiation therapy is unsuccessful, in part because of the poor tolerance of normal hepatic tissue to radiation.
+For patients with hepatic metastases, surgical debulking, while not curative, may relieve symptoms and, in certain instances, increase survival.
+In addition, locoregional therapies for liver metastases could include transarterial chemoembolization (TACE), bland embolization , radioembolization with yttrium-90 microspheres, and radiofrequency ablation.
+Radiation therapy is unsuccessful, in part because of the poor tolerance of normal hepatic tissue to radiation.
 No effective chemotherapeutic regimen has been established, but streptozocin with 5-fluorouracil is most widely used, sometimes with doxorubicin.

 Flushing also can be treated with phenothiazines (eg, prochlorperazine 5 to 10 mg or chlorpromazine 25 to 50 mg po q 6 h).
 Histamine type 2 (H2) blockers may also be used.
 Phentolamine (an α-blocker) 5 to 15 mg IV has prevented experimentally induced flushes.
 Corticosteroids (eg, prednisone 5 mg po q 6 h) may be useful for severe flushing caused by bronchial carcinoids.